 Sometimes.
 There are different rules in different countries.
 For example, wild camping is illegal in Italy.
 Yet you'll still find places on Park4night where it's tolerated.
 Also, the approved places (Sostas in Italy) cost from as little as 2€/night.

 Wild camping is also illegal in Switzerland- until you reach the Alps and people are merrily parking for free in any layby they can find.
 My favourite night ever traveling in the van was spent in the Swiss Alps, looking up at the Milky Way, with nothing but the wolves for company.
 And it cost us absolutely NOTHING!!
+You can also enjoy wild camping with a campervan in France.

 My advice is to check out the legalities in the country you are heading for.
 If you're not sure and not happy, move on to an approved stop point.
 You can find more advice on wild camping in Europe here.